thelfer/tfel/docs/web/generic-parallel-material-property-interface.md

 This page describes the `generic-parallel` interface.

+The `generic-parallel` interface has been designed to be compatible with current parallel programming models (see the `Backends` section).

 # Prototypes of the generated functions

-The `generic` interface for material properties generates two functions.
+The `generic-parallel` interface for material properties generates two functions.
 Those functions can be used:

 - directly by including the generated headers and linking with the generated library.
 - indirectly by loading the generated function using system calls like `dlopen`/`dlsym` on `Unix` systems or `LoadLibrary`/`GetProcAddress` on `Windows`.

+In addition, the `generic-parallel` interface also exports:

+- symbols describing the material property (names of the inputs, list of parameters, default values, etc.),
+- a function allowing to modify at runtime the value of the parameters of the material property, if modification of parameters is allowed (see the DSL options `parameters_as_static_variables` options).

 ## First prototype supporting data with strides